-- Tenable Nessus Network Monitor uses strict certificate validation: - Disallows certificate chains if any intermediate certificate lacks the CA extension. - Authenticates a server certificate, using the signing CA certificate. - Authenticates a client certificate when using client certificate authentication for login. - Checks the revocation status of a CA certificate using the Online Certificate Status Protocol (OCSP).
-If the response is that the certificate is revoked, then the certificate will be marked as invalid.
-If there is no response, then the certificate will not be marked as invalid, and its use will be permitted if it is otherwise valid.
+- Tenable Nessus Network Monitor uses strict certificate validation: - Disallows certificate chains if any intermediate certificate lacks the CA extension - Authenticates a server certificate, using the signing CA certificate. - Authenticates a client certificate when using client certificate authentication for login. - OCSP servers with certificates that do not have OCSP Signing in the Extended Key Usage section are disallowed and the connection will be terminated, per the requirements specified by NIAP standards.

+Checks the revocation status of a CA certificate using the Online Certificate Status Protocol (OCSP).
+If the response is that the certificate is revoked or has an unknown CA, then the certificate will be marked as invalid.
+If the OCSP server is down and there is no response, then the certificate will not be marked as invalid, and its use will be permitted if it is otherwise valid.